ahmedAbdelkader96/hal_hr_task/README.md

 ## Features

-1. Splash Page
+#Splash Page : Animated text for an engaging introduction.

-    - Animated text for an engaging introduction.
+#Onboarding : Three onboarding screens featuring Lottie animations and a scan animation.

-2. Onboarding
+#Authentication :
-    - Three onboarding screens featuring Lottie animations and a scan animation.
+        Sign in and sign up functionality with email & password, and Google.

-3. Authentication
+        OneSignal notifications sent upon registration.

-    - Sign in and sign up functionality with email & password, and Google.
+#Main View :
-    - OneSignal notifications sent upon registration.
+        Bottom navigation bar for easy navigation.

-4. Main View
+        View a list of blogs with search functionality.

-    - Bottom navigation bar for easy navigation.
+#Refresh Token :
-    - View a list of blogs with search functionality.
+        A dedicated page for renewing the token if it expires.

-5. Refresh Token
+#Isolate-based Notifications :
-    - A dedicated page for renewing the token if it expires.
+        Utilizes isolates to handle notifications efficiently in the background.

-- User data is encrypted and decrypted for enhanced security.
+#User data is encrypted and decrypted for enhanced security.

-- Uses a `.env` file to secure endpoints and keys.
+#Uses a .env file to secure endpoints and keys.

 ## Used Packages